 Contribution to a health plan

 Employers can make contribution towards your health insurance or gym membership.

 A bonus payment if you reach or exceed a certain target in the office.

 Ask your employer if you can spend time learning a new skill one day a week to improve your chances of progressing in your career thus increasing your salary in the process.

-One of the perks of working in travel and tourism jobs is your employer may be able to provide you with a yearly trip subsidised or partly subsidised by the business or flights towards a holiday you have planned.
+One of the perks of working in travel jobs is your employer may be able to provide you with a yearly trip subsidised or partly subsidised by the business or flights towards a holiday you have planned.
 Or they may be able to pay for some accommodation on a trip you may be embarking on in exchange for a client or supplier visit in that country!
 Jobs in hospitality and jobs in hotels employers may also be able to consider discounted travel as a salary alternative.

 If you present your case with well researched ideas and figures to back up your achievements and contributions to the business, you will have a better chance of negotiating an alternative to a pay rise.
 You never know, your employer may welcome the opportunity to reward your hard work.